What is a Dental Implant?

-Dental implants are the only true tooth replacement option, and are highly recommended by Drs.
+Dental implants are the only true tooth replacement option and are highly recommended by Drs.
 Maley and Thomas at our St. Paul, MN dental office.
-Dental implants don't harm the adjacent teeth, like a bridge would.
-They emerge out of the gum tissue, mimicking the root of a natural tooth.
+Dental implants emerge out of the gum tissue, mimicking the root of a natural tooth.

-Most implants we treatment plan are from the loss of a tooth.
+Most implants we prescribe are from the loss of a tooth.
 If a diseased tooth is still in place, we will extract it without damaging the adjacent teeth or underlying bone structure.
-If necessary, we may place a bone graft material into the socket to preserve the bone for the implant.
-This is done to ensure the bone is of sufficient size and density to support the implant.
+If necessary, we may place a bone graft material into the socket to preserve the bone and ensure it is of sufficient size and density to support the implant.

 In most cases, once the site has healed for three months, we will surgically place the implant in our office.
 After the implant has integrated into the bone, we will design and place a crown onto the implant.